NotationCapital/Operating-Manual/README.md

 * We don’t take board seats or make board level executive decisions, which includes hiring and firing the founders we partner with.
 * We don’t run your company, build your culture, or pretend to understand the market you’re tackling, the problem you’re solving, or your customers as well as you do.
 * We don’t kid ourselves that what we’re doing as investors is nearly as difficult as what you’re doing as founders.
 Respect.
-* We don’t shy away from giving you our honest feedback or thoughts, even if it’s hard to give.
+* We don’t shy away from giving our honest feedback or thoughts, even if it’s hard to give.
 We expect the same in return!

 ## Events

 We’ve found that one of the most effective ways to build community is simply by getting like-minded people in the same room.
 We do this in the following ways:

-* Workshops - These are short tactical sessions that we typically host every couple months on topics like Mission/Vision/Values, hiring, diversity, among many others.
+* Workshops - These are short tactical sessions that we typically host every quarter on topics like Mission/Vision/Values, hiring, diversity, among many others.
 * Dinners - We usually host one dinner per month for founders, limited partners, or other folks and functional roles in our network.
 * Community Events - We host several larger community events per year, which serves to bring our larger network together.
 These are meant to be both functional and fun.